 Coconut oil by itself cannot destroy disease-causing organisms.
 To activate antimicrobial properties, it needs to be digested first.
 When it’s MCFAs are digested, they are broken down into monoglycerides and free fatty acids.

-How can you make coconut oil work for you?
+How can you make coconut oil work for your immune system?

 Easier said than done right?
 First, there are a lot of coconut oils on the market and it is difficult to know which ones are the best.
 It can also be a tad troublesome to simply take coconut oil off of a spoon.
 What is a health minded person to do?